j1sk1ss/CordellCompiler/README.md

 ### Third pass

 ### LIR example

-From HIR we can produce high level of LIR
+From the HIR we can produce a high level of the LIR:

 ```
 fn strlen(i8* s) -> i64